Updated: 9 September 2025

 - Use NHS-recommended meters/strips and keep downloadable records.

-- Ensure meter clock is correct; calibrate your process across depots/vehicles.
+- Ensure the meter clock is correct; standardise your process across depots/vehicles.

 Cognitive impact & awareness (what the science says)